 Time Limits?
 Keep moving and act like you're trying to finish in a reasonable time.
 We won't have any problems.
 Stop for a picnic and we'll probably go home without you.

 THERE ARE NO REFUNDS.
 You can defer your entry to next year, or transfer to another person.
-Go look up your entry and click on the "MORE INFO" link.
+Go look up your entry and click on the "MORE DETAILS" link.
 Then select Defer or Transfer to another runner.

 Anyone signing up for the event after 8/25/2020 shirts will be available on race day after the event.
 If you don't get one at the event, we will get you one!